gterreran/Swift_host_subtraction/README.md

 A 3 arcseconds extraction is a sensible aperture extraction for Swift data, but does not necessarily reflect all the user cases.
 Therefore you can change the size of your aperture in your `.reg` file.
 The script will automatically extract photometry with a 5 arcseconds aperture as well in any case.
 The aperture of the background region instead can be much bigger, since the count rates will be averaged over the whole area.
 A sensible size is 20 arcseconds, but the most important aspect is that no sources must be present in this region.
 The script assumes that the 2 region files are called `sn.reg` and `snbkg.reg` (the author studies mainly supernovae :-) ).
 If you use these names, the script will recognize them automatically, otherwise you will have to specify the alternative names using the appropriate flags.

 A common practice is to insert the path to all of the Swift images into a list.
-The images files are the format `sw[obsID][obsIdx]u[filter]_ex.img.gz` (you can unpack the images if you want, the script will recognize them anyway).
+The images files are the format `sw[obsID][obsIdx]u[filter]_sk.img.gz` (you can unpack the images if you want, the script will recognize them anyway).
 If you are running the script from a top folder with all the observed epochs inside, you could easily create the list doing

 ```
 ls 000*/uvot/image/sw000*_ex.img.gz > obj.lst